Intelligence quotient: Validity as a measure of intelligence

 Reliability and validity are very different concepts.
 While reliability reflects reproducibility, validity refers to whether the test measures what it purports to measure.
 While IQ tests are generally considered to measure some forms of intelligence, they may fail to serve as an accurate measure of broader definitions of human intelligence inclusive of, for example, creativity and social intelligence.
 For this reason, psychologist Wayne Weiten argues that their construct validity must be carefully qualified, and not be overstated.
 According to Weiten, "IQ tests are valid measures of the kind of intelligence necessary to do well in academic work.
 But if the purpose is to assess intelligence in a broader sense, the validity of IQ tests is questionable."

-Some scientists have disputed the value of IQ as a measure of intelligence altogether.
-In The Mismeasure of Man (1981, expanded edition 1996), evolutionary biologist Stephen Jay Gould compared IQ testing with the now-discredited practice of determining intelligence via craniometry, arguing that both are based on the fallacy of reification, "our tendency to convert abstract concepts into entities".
-Gould's argument sparked a great deal of debate, and the book is listed as one of Discover Magazines "25 Greatest Science Books of All Time".

 Along these same lines, critics such as Keith Stanovich do not dispute the capacity of IQ test scores to predict some kinds of achievement, but argue that basing a concept of intelligence on IQ test scores alone neglects other important aspects of mental ability.
 Robert Sternberg, another significant critic of IQ as the main measure of human cognitive abilities, argued that reducing the concept of intelligence to the measure of g does not fully account for the different skills and knowledge types that produce success in human society.

-Despite these objections, clinical psychologists generally regard IQ scores as having sufficient statistical validity for many clinical purposes.
+Despite these criticisms, clinical psychologists generally regard IQ scores as having sufficient statistical validity for many clinical purposes, such as diagnosing intellectual disability, tracking cognitive decline, and informing personnel decisions, because they provide well-normed, easily interpretable indices with known standard errors.